Submission Guidelines & Templates

 Original Research Articles:

-Full papers reporting original conceptual and/or empirical research.
-Methods and procedures must be presented with enough detail to support verification and reproducibility.
+Full-length papers presenting original conceptual and/or empirical research.
+Methods and procedures should be described with sufficient clarity and detail to support transparency, verification, and, where appropriate, reproducibility.

 Review Articles:

-Critical, state-of-the-art reviews (systematic, scoping, integrative, or narrative) addressing topics of current interest and offering clear contributions (e.g., frameworks, research agendas, theory development).
+Critical and up-to-date review papers, including systematic, scoping, integrative, or narrative reviews, addressing topics of current scholarly relevance and offering a clear contribution, such as conceptual frameworks, research agendas, or theory development.

 Research Notes / Short Communications:

-Concise manuscripts with a focused contribution (e.g., targeted empirical results, early but robust findings, conceptual clarifications, measurement notes), written proportionately to the scope of the contribution.
+Concise manuscripts presenting a focused contribution, such as targeted empirical findings, early but robust results, conceptual clarifications, or measurement notes.
+These submissions should be proportionate in length to the scope of their contribution.

 Methodological / Analytical Papers: